atomic-debug/CyberAiShield/replit.md

 - **Header theme consistency**: Updated header to match About section's dark gradient background with fixed attachment, radial patterns, and white text/button styling for visual cohesion
 - **Header rounded container**: Added rounded glass morphism container (rounded-3xl) with backdrop blur and border to maintain design consistency across all sections
 - **Header background flow**: Updated header to have white background outside the rounded container for proper visual flow consistency with other sections
+- **Hero section rounded edges**: Removed hard edges by adding white background and containing content in rounded container, matching design pattern of other sections

 ### UI Standardization (June 28, 2025)
 - **Hero section redesign**: Removed decorative floating illustration, replaced with trust indicators